radareorg/blog/content/posts/radare-0-10-0.md

 Radare2 comes with some new features that will make iOS reverse engineers happy:

-* Asm.emu will tell you which objc_msgSend apis and syscalls are called
+* `asm.emu` will tell you which objc_msgSend apis and syscalls are called
 * Better emulation of Thumb, aarch64 and arm32
 * Supports r2pipe in Swift, known to work on tvOS, watchOS, iPhone and OSX.
 * Native OBJC parser implementation, no need to use `class-dump` tool anymore!